drdna/WheatBlast/PhylogenomicAnalyses.md

 cp RAW_GENOMES/*fasta Poryzae/GENOMES
 ```
 3. Return to terminal #1 and type run to start.
 Briefly, iSNPcaller will perform the following operations:
-  i)   Convert sequence header to standard format.
+  i)   Convert sequence header to standard format;
-  ii)  Repeat mask all genomes
+  ii)  Repeat mask all genomes;
-  iii) Run BLAST to align all genomes in pairwise fashion
+  iii) Run BLAST to align all genomes in pairwise fashion; and
   iv)  Call SNPs only in uniquely aligned regions of the genome
 ```bash
 run